interuss/dss/CONTRIBUTING.md

 1. Before your PR can be accepted, you must submit a Contributor License Agreement (CLA).
 See [here](https://github.com/interuss/tsc/blob/main/CONTRIBUTING.md#contributor-license-agreement-cla) for more details.

 1. The size of individual PRs is a key factor with respect to the quality and efficiency of the reviews.
-While [Large Contributions](#large-contributions) are required, they should be structured as a series of small and focused PRs.
+When [Large Contributions](#large-contributions) are required, they should be structured as a series of small and focused PRs.
 Here are some helpful references:
     - [Strategies For Small, Focused Pull Requests, Steve Hicks](https://artsy.github.io/blog/2021/03/09/strategies-for-small-focused-pull-requests/)
     - [The Art of Small Pull Requests, David Wilson](https://essenceofcode.com/2019/10/29/the-art-of-small-pull-requests/)